Lulezer/Echlib-VisualStudio2022-Template/README.md

 # Echlib

-A libary made to Help Beginners start Making Games
+A libary made to Help People start Making Games

 An easy and OpenSource GameDev Libary